Kernkraft 400: In popular culture

 Many professional sports teams, most prominently the Boston Bruins but also including Leigh Leopards, Milwaukee Admirals, Toronto Maple Leafs, Los Angeles Dodgers, New Jersey Devils, Atlanta United, Atlanta Braves, Atlanta Thrashers, Gent, Real Valladolid, Celtic, A.C.
 Milan, Beitar Jerusalem, Southampton, PSV Eindhoven, Tranmere Rovers, Pittsburgh Steelers, Cleveland Monsters, Indianapolis Colts, Gillingham, Geelong Cats, Vanderbilt University athletics and the Oklahoma City Thunder play (or have played) "Kernkraft 400" either as part of pregame introductions, after scoring, or for wins.
 The Seattle Mariners also play the song after a big hit or during rallies at T-Mobile Park.

+In 2015, the Stadium Chant Anthem Mix was used in the film Focus.

 The song became a semi-official anthem for Welsh football fans during their country's qualification campaign for UEFA Euro 2016.
 This stems from an incident after their 0–0 draw with Belgium at Stade Roi Baudouin in Brussels, in which the travelling Welsh fans danced enthusiastically to the song being played over the stadium's public address system.
 As a result, the song was played before the return fixture at Cardiff City Stadium on 12 June 2015.

 "Kernkraft 400" has been sampled by various artists, including rapper The Game in the single "Red Nation".

 "Kernkraft 400" is featured in the soundtrack of the 2012 video game NHL 13, which uses the "Stadium Chant Mix" version.

 On 8 May 2022, W268BB 101.5 in State College, Pennsylvania launched the station by playing this song over and over for a week.

 Elemental (2023) uses the "Live Remix" version (credited in-film as the "Sport Chant Stadium Remix") of this song during the airball game at Cyclone Stadium.

-Its the entrance theme of the reliver pitcher Yasuaki Yamasaki, the cheering entrance is also known as Yasuaki Jump (ヤスアキJUMP, Yasuaki janpu).
+It is the entrance theme of the relief pitcher Yasuaki Yamasaki, the cheering entrance is also known as Yasuaki Jump (ヤスアキJUMP, Yasuaki janpu).

+British wrestlers Danny Boy Johnson and Omega Luke, better known as The Viral Connection, use this as an entrance theme when they come to the ring.